 Add the required ID to your HTML

-Tonder’s Ionic SDK Full requires a tonder-checkout ID to function, which needs to be added to an empty div as shown below:
+Tonder’s Ionic SDK Full requires a tonder-checkout ID to work, which needs to be added to an empty div as shown below:

 <div>